The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: The change-driver model: discoveries as drivers of scientific advances

 \subsection{The change-driver model of scientific discovery}

-Combining ideas of Popper (1983; 2002a; 2002b) and Kuhn (1962; 1996), we propose to conceptualise discoveries in a way that puts them (again) at the heart of science’s dynamics.
-Owing to its emphasis on how discoveries propel science, we’ll dub our account the “change-driver model”.
-It elaborates Blackwell’s (1969) remark that “(t)he word ‘discovery’ is a rather generic term that includes quite diverse instances of the advancement of human knowledge” (p.
+Combining ideas of Popper (1994; 2002a; 2002b) and Kuhn (1962; 1996), we propose to define discoveries as particular kind of problem-solving/posing (see also Gutting, 1980 and Koertge, 1982).
+We thereby locate discoveries at the heart of science's dynamics.

+With its emphasis on how discoveries propel science, we’ll dub our account the ``change-driver model".
+It elaborates Blackwell’s (1969) remark that ``(t)he word `discovery' is a rather generic term that includes quite diverse instances of the advancement of human knowledge” (p.
 96).
 For that, “to be counted as a discovery, [a new idea] must be integrated in the accepted body of scientific knowledge.
-This acceptance may be friendly or disruptive, depending on the impact of the new idea on former views” (p.53).
+This acceptance may be friendly or disruptive, depending on the impact of the new idea on former views" (p.53).
+What those ``diverse instances" have in common is, we maintain, that they either solve or pose problems (pace Arabatzis, 2006, p.219).

+More rigorously, we stipulate that a scientific discovery is \begin{enumerate} \item[(1)] a cognitive scientific result R (observational/experimental finding, explanation, theorem, prediction, etc.) that \item[(2)] has significantly advanced the scientific field in question in the following triple sense: